Easy Ways to Save on Black Friday

-- Compare in store and online prices.
-You can save yourself a trip to the store by setting an alarm to hit the midnight sales.
+- Compare in-store and online prices.
+You can save yourself a trip to the store by setting the alarm to hit the midnight sales.

 Do you need it?

-Just because an item is discounted does not mean that you need to buy it.
-Don’t mistake a good price for a good buy.
-Make a list of what you need to get to finish your holiday shopping and stick to it.
-Your bank account will thank you for your reserve.
+Just because a store has an item on sale does not mean that you need to buy it.
+Don’t mistake a great price for a great buy.
+I recommend making a list of what you need, to finish your holiday shopping and stick to it.
+Trust me, your bank account will thank you,

 Will it be cheaper later?

-Is it actually the lowest price?
-If you don’t actually need the item to finish your holiday shopping you can save money by waiting for a lower price.
-For example, seasonal items often go on clearance.
-Some items will be a better price on boxing day.
+When shopping for Black Friday deals, ask yourself; is this the lowest price?
+If you don’t actually need the item to finish your holiday shopping, you’ll save money by waiting for a lower price.
+Seasonal items, for example, often go on clearance after the holidays.
+Some items will be a better price on Boxing Day.
 Practicing a little patience could pay off big time.

-The main reason Black Friday sales began in Canada was to discourage sale-seeking Canadians from crossing the border, but is it still worth a trip?
-Many Canadians will travel to the border areas of Buffalo, Detroit and Seattle to take advantage of big sales, but there are some things to consider before you run for the border this year.
+The main reason Black Friday sales began in Canada was to discourage sale-seeking Canadians from crossing the border, but is it still worth the trip?
+Before making the drive to Buffalo, Detroit, Grand Forks, or Seattle to take advantage of big sales, here are some things you should con

 Do you want to deal with the crowds?

 In the end, Black Friday sales can be a great way to save some money on your holiday shopping.
-Be sure to follow our tips to avoid overspending and bookmark our site for more money-saving tips!
+Just remember to follow my tips to avoid overspending and check back often for more money-saving tips!